devplayer0/fyp/report.md

 `libopencm3`'s `make` rules and OpenOCD make it quite easy to debug code on the STM32F4 Discovery board.
-Setting up the debug adapter is as easy as connecting a mini USB cable to the STM32F4 Discovery board, which presents the ST-LINK/V2 to the host [@stm32f4_discovery]. the `perfgrade.flash` target will make use of OpenOCD to flash firmware to the board.
-Running `openocd -f board/stm32f4discovery.cfg` will start an OpenOCD server which connects to the debugger, using a pre-made configuration designed specifically for the Discovery board.
-Port 4444 runs a `telnet` server which can be used to execute OpenOCD-specific commands, such as flashing firmware.
+Setting up the debug adapter is as easy as connecting a mini USB cable to the STM32F4 Discovery board, which presents the ST-LINK/V2 to the host [@stm32f4_discovery].
+The `perfgrade.flash` rule will make use of OpenOCD to flash firmware to the board.
+Running `openocd -f board/stm32f4discovery.cfg` will start an OpenOCD server which connects to the debugger using a pre-made configuration designed specifically for the Discovery board.
+Port 4444 exposes a `telnet` server which can be used to execute OpenOCD-specific commands, such as for flashing firmware.
 A `gdbserver` will be opened on port 3333, and a `gdb` build supporting ARM can then be used to step through the firmware running on the board.